Frank12B/pipCom/README.md

 * com.client:
 	* Commander class: Client that sends requests to the Server consisting of PIP commands.

+* com.hidcom:
+	* Get/SetCommands: Commands that can be sent to the PIP.
+You can find an example usage below.

 * information:
 	* Contains some classes that parse the server response and make further processing of the data more easy.